Pay equity 101

 What is pay equity?

 Pay equity does not mean that all employees are paid the same.
-It is concerned with ensuring those employees performing comparable work are receiving comparable compensation and that any differences in pay can be explained by legitimate job-related factors, such as:
+Generally, pay equity focuses on ensuring employees performing comparable work are receiving comparable compensation and that any differences in pay can be explained by legitimate job-related factors, such as:

-Pay equity is also concerned with rectifying past injustices with respect to unequal pay.
-Pay equity is influenced by laws, policies, regulations, and internal practices.
+Pay equity is strongly interconnected with issues surrounding diversity, equity, inclusion, and access (DEI&A).
+It is also concerned with rectifying past injustices with respect to unequal pay.
+Pay equity is influenced by laws, policies, regulations, and internal practices around the world.

-In 1945, Congress made history by introducing the Women’s Equal Pay Act.
-While the law was not enacted, it would have prohibited employers from paying women less than men for work of “comparable quality and quantity.”
+Later, in 1945, Congress made history by introducing the Women’s Equal Pay Act.
+While that bill did not become law, it sought to prohibit employers from paying women less than men for work of “comparable quality and quantity” on the basis of sex.

-In 1963, Congress passed the Equal Pay Act of 1963.
+It wasn’t until 1963, that Congress passed the famous Equal Pay Act.
 It was described at the time of its passage as “the first step towards an adjustment of balance in pay for women.”

 The Equal Pay Act requires that men and women be given equal pay for equal work in the same establishment.